HillInfer: Efficient Long-Context LLM Inference on the Edge with Hierarchical KV Eviction using SmartSSD: Implementation and Experiments

 \subsection{System Analysis}

-\textbf{Ablation Study.} Figure \ref{fig:ablition} illustrates the individual contributions of Design 1 (HIE\&BKP, Sec. \ref{Sec:HKVM}) and Design 2 (Sec. \ref{Sec:APP}) to HillInfer.
-Compared to the prefetch-based method, +Design1 and Design1\&2 achieve varying degrees of inference latency reduction, indicating that both designs contribute to lowering inference latency.
+\textbf{Ablation Study.} Figure \ref{fig:ablition} illustrates the individual contributions of Design 1 (HKM, Sec. \ref{Sec:HKVM}) and Design 2 (APP, Sec. \ref{Sec:APP}) to HillInfer (Note that CEC is excluded from this breakdown as it serves as a static hardware prerequisite rather than a tunable policy).
+Compared to the prefetch-based baseline, integrating Design 1 (+HKM) and subsequently combining both (+HKM \& APP) yield progressive reductions in inference latency.
+This indicates that both designs independently and synergistically contribute to accelerating the overall inference process.

-\textbf{Sensitive Analysis.} Figure \ref{fig:sensitive} shows the latency variation under different values of $\beta$.
-We observe that the latency is minimized when $\beta \approx \frac{f_c}{f_s}$ in this experiment setting, which is consistent with the design rationale of APP.
+\textbf{Sensitivity Analysis.} Following the evaluation protocol of InfiniGen \cite{lee2024infinigen}, we configure the workload to 1920 input tokens and 128 output tokens.
+Figure \ref{fig:Latency_throughput_batch} illustrates the latency and throughput of HillInfer on OPT-6.7B under extreme batch sizes (from 20 to 25).
+This specific setup serves as an aggressive memory pressure test, explicitly evaluating the system's robustness.
+Furthermore, Figure \ref{fig:sensitive} depicts the end-to-end latency variation across different tuning values of $\beta$.
+We observe that the latency is strictly minimized when This empirical optimum perfectly aligns with the theoretical design rationale of our Adaptive Prefetch-based Pipeline (APP), confirming its capability to dynamically perfectly balance the heterogeneous evaluation workloads between the CPU and the SmartSSD.

 \textbf{Overhead Analysis.} In HIE, HillInfer transfers Score Blocks from the SmartSSD to the CPU.
 Each score block only occupies $2n$ half-precision floating-point values (i.e., $4n$ bytes), which is negligible compared to the memory footprint of the KV cache.
 As a result, its transfer latency can be fully hidden by computation.
 In BKP, HillInfer maintains a cache hit table with a size of $2N$ bytes, which is negligible compared to the memory footprint of the KV cache.